LEVEL 6 ART THERAPY SUPERVISION TRAINING

 Applications are welcome from all arts therapists as well as from suitably qualified professionals who use art within their supervisory practice, or supervise art therapists or arts in health practitioners as part of their work.

-The training will consist of one introductory module of two days on the Tuesday 24th & Wednesday 25th September 2019, followed by eleven monthly one day modules which will run on Tuesdays from 10am to 6pm at BAAT, 24 – 27 White Lion Street, London, N1 9PD.
+The training will consist of one introductory module of two days on Tuesday 14th & Wednesday 15th of January 2020, followed by eleven monthly one day modules which will run on Tuesdays from 10am to 6pm at BAAT, 24 – 27 White Lion Street, London, N1 9PD.

 If you want to discuss applying after reading the FAQs, or want to request an application form please email email@example.com

 Please click on the pdf to access information about the training, dates and FAQs including fees and payment options

 LEVEL 6 DIPLOMA IN WORKING WITH CHILDREN IN ART THERAPY INTAKE